Our Plastics programme offers practical, evidence-based steps to tackle plastic pollution, so that everyone can be part of the solution.

 In the last few years we've all become more aware of plastic pollution, but did you know that most of the plastic that ends up in the world’s oceans comes from our rubbish in rivers?

-At Earthwatch, we've found the top ten most commonly found plastic items polluting our rivers and have come up with some suggestions about how you can help to make a difference.
+Earthwatch, in partnership with Plastic Oceans, have found the top ten most commonly found plastic items polluting our rivers and have come up with some suggestions about how you can help to make a difference.